axeluhl/sailing-analytics/home.md

 The syntax is relatively easy and is documented here http://daringfireball.net/projects/markdown/dingus.
 When you create a new Page then make sure to put some thinking into the right tree structure and then just extend the URL above.

+**ATTENTION**:

-**ATTENTION**: Make sure to always have _wiki/_ as the base path.
+* Make sure to always have _wiki/_ as the base path.
 So if you want to create `server/SystemBoot` then the correct URL is `wiki/server/SystemBoot`.
 Make sure to add you Page to the Table of Contents below by editing the document.

+* Make sure to encrypt passwords and other sensitive data using the symmetric cipher available from the administrator.
+Encryption and decryption can be done by using gpg.
+Encryption `echo "username, my-password" | gpg -a --symmetric` and `Decryption gpg -d < my-data.gpg`

 If you have any questions then either contact Axel Uhl, Jens Rommel or Simon Pamiés.